EgoEngineModding/ego.nefsedit/readme.md

 Special thanks to [@Gigi1237]( https://github.com/Gigi1237 ) for encryption work.

 ## Changelog

+Version 0.5.0
+- Added ability to open game.dat files.
+- Fixed "Extract To" to extract directly to the location specified.

 Version 0.4.0
 - Added ability to open encrypted NeFS archives.